cscart/docs/en/user_guide/orders/shipments/print_slip.rst

 #.
 Go to **Orders → Shipments**.
 You will see a list of all shipments in the store.

 #.
 Find the shipment you need.
 If necessary, use the search panel to filter the list.

 #.
-Click the **gear button** of the shipment for which you need to print a packing slip.
+Click the gear button of the shipment for which you need to print a packing slip.

 #.
-Choose **Print slip** from the drop-down list, if you want a package slip to be displayed in a separate window for further printing.
+Choose **Print slip** from the drop-down list, if you want a package slip to be displayed in a separate browser tab for further printing.
 If you want to download the slip in the .pdf format, choose **Print packing slip (pdf)**.

    .. image:: img/shipment_02.png
        :align: center